 It packs easily into its pocket, or you can simply stuff it into the tiniest nooks of your backpack.
-When fastpacking, we easily stuffed it into our running pack, without it taking up all the room.
+When fastpacking, it stuffed easily into our running pack without taking up all the room.

 This is one of the lightest and most packable continuous shell jackets that we've ever had the pleasure of testing.
 If lightweight and compressible warmth is what you seek, you've got to check out this jacket.